State Guide · Goa

 5

-Important for orchard-zoned land: If a property is classified as an orchard in revenue records, you can only construct on 10% of the total plot area.
+Orchard land restriction: If a property is classified as an orchard in the revenue records, you can construct on only 10% of the total plot area.
 A 1,000 sq.mt. orchard plot allows a maximum of 100 sq.mt. of built-up area.
-Many sellers do not disclose this restriction upfront.

 III